CarolineLndl/acdc_spine_7T_analysis/README.md

 ## 2. Analysis Pipelines 📊
 Files for preprocessing are in this repository.

-- **code/**: Functions used by notebooks.
-Do not modify scripts unless necessary.
+- **code/**: Functions and code to run the analyses.
+Do not modify the file.
   - **convert_data/**: Scripts to convert raw mri and physio data into BIDS format.
 - **config/**: Configuration files for paths and parameters.
   - `config_preprocess_spine7T.json` is used by `01_spine7T_preprocessing.ipynb`